+Home Museum Wanted Email Specs Previous Next

 Sample of Program Listing Printout from Tek 31

-The printer shared by the Model 21 and Model 31 calculators is a very quiet and fast thermal dot-matrix printer which can print up to 16 characters on a line.
+The optional printer shared by the Model 21 and Model 31 calculators is a very quiet and fast (2 1/2 line-per-second) thermal dot-matrix printer, designed and manufactured by Tektronix, which can print up to 16 characters on a line.
 When in calculator mode, the printer prints the content of the display when the [Print Display] key is pressed, or can dump out the content of program memory when the [List] key is pressed.
-The printer on the Model 21 can print numeric data only.
-The printer on the Tek 31, while sharing the same mechanical design, adds additional electronics to allow it to print alphanumerics.
+The printer on the Model 21 can only print numeric data, while the printer on the Tek 31, while sharing the same mechanical design, adds additional electronics to allow it to print alphanumerics.
 In learn mode, the printer lists program steps as they are entered, and can also list out programs.
 When a program is running, the printer acts as a programmed output device, allowing output via program instructions.

 Tek 31 Mag-Tape Cartridge